 I am a maker, a teacher and a parent of two sons and a daughter.
-I have always been drawn to handwork, I love the calmness it brings as well as the satisfaction of making.
+I have always been drawn to handwork, I love the calmness it brings and the satisfaction of making.

-It makes me happy to see people I teach smile as the doll emerges from their hands.
-Being able to give a child a doll that you have made is quite special and far surpasses a bought doll, whatever imperfections the handmade doll may have.
-It is an object that holds within it the makers time and love and which then potentially goes on to be nurtured and brought alive by a child’s imagination.
+It makes me happy to see people smile as the doll emerges from their own hands.
+Its quite special to be able to give a child a doll that you have made which, I think, far surpasses a bought doll, whatever imperfections it may have.
+It is an object that holds within it the makers time and love.

 The dolls are traditional European cloth dolls, often called Waldorf dolls as they have been used in Steiner kindergartens for the last 100 years.
 They are made from natural materials and have simple embroidered faces on heads that have been formed by binding string around wool stuffing.
 The faces are kept intentionally simple to allow open ended play.